-United States embargoes or restrictive actions by United States and foreign governments that could limit the Company's ability to provide services in foreign countries or cause retaliatory actions by such governments;

-- a change in, or the imposition of, withholding or other taxes on foreign income, tariffs or restrictions on foreign trade and investment; - limitations on the repatriation of earnings or currency exchange controls and import/export quotas; - unwaivable, burdensome local cabotage and local ownership laws and requirements; - · nationalization, expropriation, asset seizure, blockades and blacklisting; - limitations in the availability, amount or terms of insurance coverage; - loss of contract rights and inability to enforce contracts; - · political instability, war and civil disturbances or other risks that may limit or disrupt markets, such as terrorist acts, piracy and kidnapping; - fluctuations in currency exchange rates, hard currency shortages and controls on currency exchange that affect demand for our services and its profitability; - potential noncompliance with a wide variety of laws and regulations, such as the FCPA, and similar non-U.S. laws and regulations, including the U.K. Bribery Act 2010; - labor strikes; - · import or export quotas and other forms of public and government regulation; - · changes in general economic and political conditions; and - difficulty in staffing and managing widespread operations.
+- United States embargoes or restrictive actions by United States and foreign governments that could limit our ability to provide services in foreign countries or cause retaliatory actions by such governments; - · a change in, or the imposition of, withholding or other taxes on foreign income, tariffs or restrictions on foreign trade and investment; - limitations on the repatriation of earnings or currency exchange controls and import/export quotas; - unwaivable, burdensome local cabotage and local ownership laws and requirements; - nationalization, expropriation, asset seizure, blockades and blacklisting; - limitations in the availability, amount or terms of insurance coverage; - loss of contract rights and inability to enforce contracts; - · political instability, war and civil disturbances or other risks that may limit or disrupt markets, such as terrorist acts, piracy and kidnapping; - fluctuations in currency exchange rates, hard currency shortages and controls on currency exchange that affect demand for our services and its profitability; - potential noncompliance with a wide variety of laws and regulations, such as the FCPA, and similar non-U.S. laws and regulations, including the U.K. Bribery Act 2010; - labor strikes; - import or export quotas and other forms of public and government regulation; - changes in general economic and political conditions; and - · difficulty in staffing and managing widespread operations.

 The United Kingdom (the "U.K.") held a referendum on June 23, 2016 regarding its membership in the European Union (the "E.U.") in which a majority of the U.K. electorate voted in favor of the British government taking the necessary action for the U.K. to withdraw from the E.U. (the "Brexit").
 At this time, it is not certain what steps will need to be taken to facilitate the UK's exit from the European Union or the length of time that this may take.
 In particular, on November 3, 2016, the Queen's Bench Division of the High Court of England and Wales (the "High Court") handed down its judgment in R (Miller) v Secretary of State for Exiting the European Union [2016] EWHC 2768 (Admin) (the "Brexit Judgment").
 In summary, the High Court held that, as a matter of UK constitutional law, the UK government does not have the power under the Crown's prerogative to give the required notice for the UK to withdraw from the European Union without express authority from Parliament.
-The UK government has been granted permission to appeal to the Supreme Court against the Brexit Judgment, and the Supreme Court has set aside time for a hearing between December 5, 2016 and December 8, 2016.
-However, at this time it is unclear what the ultimate decision resulting from such appeal may be.
+The UK government appealed the High Court Brexit Judgment to the Supreme Court.
+On January 24, 2017, the Supreme Court affirmed the decision of the High Court.
+Following the Supreme Court ruling, the Parliament voted on February 1, 2017 in favor of the Brexit process.
+On March 28, 2017, Theresa May, the British Prime Minister, formally invoked Article 50 of the Treaty of the European Union, officially beginning the exit of the U.K from the E.U.